johnphilip283/ComputerGraphics/Assignment0_CPlusPlus/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name (At most 1 partner for this assignment):
+* Name and partners name (At most 1 partner for this assignment): John Philip and Judy Wong
 * How many hours did it take you to complete this assignment?
+5
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No.
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+It was my first time working with C++ directly with image data, and it was just really cool!

 ## Description